Which type of bond is responsible for linking amino acids togethe... | Study Prep in Pearson+

 Multiple Choice

-Which type of bond is responsible for linking amino acids together in a polypeptide chain?
+Which type of bond is responsible for linking amino acids together in a protein chain?

 A